influx6/actorkit/README.md

 ![Actor System](./media/actors.png)

-Actorkit is a fusion of CQRS, grains from Microsoft Orleans and actor-based message-passing principles within a a single library geared towards the creation of scalable, distributed and resilient applications built on the concept of transparent, addressable processing units or actors.
-It embraces the very nature of chaotic, failing system which is most transparent to the developer allowing the focus on creating systems able to resiliently function in such environments.
-These details become part of the architecture and not just a after development process managemeent routine.
+Actorkit is a fusion of CQRS, and actor-based message processing combined within within a a single library geared towards the creation of scalable, distributed and resilient applications built on the concept of transparent, addressable processing units.
+It embraces the very nature of chaotic, failing system which is as is natural with distributed systems, allowing the developer to both reason and built handling strategies for this issues.